shiri-naeiim/shiri-naeiim.github.io/README.md

 * What are some basic rules of etiquette in your country?

->> Greeting elder people first to show respect, and shake everyone's hand individually.
+>> Greeting elder people first to show respect and shake everyone's hand individually.
 >>
 >> The most important rule is to support your words with appropriate gestures and behavior.
 >> For instance, it is so common to offer a portion of what one is about to eat or drink to everyone.